hold these truths to be self-evident, that all men are created equal,

 Since most corporations exist with one and only goal: to make profit, it isn’t all that surprising that a country run by corporations with unlimited political clout finds or manufactures excuses to go to war.

 But we still have a supposedly “free” population which is supposed to set this country’s agenda by voting for the candidate that most closely supports their own values.
 So far, the winning slogans all have the word “great” describing our country.
 We equate destructive power with greatness.
 It seems to be embedded deeply in our thinking.
 We worship a destructive God.
 We play virtually destructive games.
-And we, regularly and with clear consciences, send our troops on destructive errands all over the Earth pretending that we’re “defending freedom” and “protecting our families,” when it is absolutely clear that staying home would be a far more effective strategy.
+And we, regularly and with clear consciences, send our troops on destructive errands all over the Earth pretending that we’re “defending freedom” and “protecting our families,” when it is abundantly clear that staying home would be a far more effective strategy.

 ©David N. Dodson, September, 2015, Phoenix, AZ